lbain/lucybain/source/blog/2014/12-10-google-adwords-async.md

 **Fix two (good)**

 The correct way to deal with this problem is to use Google Adwords async script.
-I know it seems really simple and obvious, but I did find a lot of people suggesting the first way, so I'm hoping this post is news to some of you.
+I know it seems really simple and obvious, but I did find a lot of people suggesting the first way, so I’m hoping this post is news to some of you.

 Here’s how to use Google’s async code: